bullhorn/rest-api-docs/source/includes/entityref/_candidatecertification.md

 # CandidateCertification

-This entity represents a certification that a Candidate may have.
+Represents a certification that a Candidate may have.

 <table>
     <colgroup>